nicolas-kuechler/doe-suite/docs/dev_guide.md

     - `exp_facts[exp_name]` -> `exp_fact`

-- `host_facts`: This data structure is a dictionary with the experiment name as key and the different host types that belong to this experiment and their configuration as values.
+- `host_types`: This data structure is a dictionary with the host type as a key.
+For each host type, it stores a dictionary with the experiment name as key and the host configuration (for this host type and experiment) as value. `all` is a special entry that collects the total number of instances for each `host_type` summed over all experiments (attention: its second key is the host type and not the experiment name!).
+The `...` below are just an ellipsis to make the example more concise and do not represent actual values.

   Example:
   ```YAML